bringmeister/event-sourcing-with-kotlin/README.md

 - Value objects such as `ProductNumber.kt` or `ProductInformation.kt`.
 - A ports-and-adapters package layout.
 - An anti-corruption layer for external events - they will be transformed to internal commands.
+- A persistence based on event sourcing with a simple in-memory event store.